Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - |mw-gen1|
       - |mw-gen2|
       - |bw|
+      - |cryptox|
    *  - Must run on a computer
       - Runs only on mobile phone
       - Runs only on mobile phone
       - Must run on a computer
+      - Runs only on mobile phone
    *  - Runs on MacOS, Windows, Linux
       - Runs on iOS 13 or later, Android 8 or later
       - Runs on iOS 15 or later, Android 8 or later
       - Runs on Chrome, Brave, Opera, Edge
+      - Runs on iOS 15 or later, Android 8 or later
    *  - Secured by password and a LEDGER device
       - Secured by password and biometrics
       - Secured by password and biometrics
       - Secured by password and secret recovery phrase
+      - Secured by password and biometrics
    *  - Encrypted
+      - Encrypted
       - Encrypted
       - Encrypted
       - Encrypted